pramodk/spack-configs/README.md

 If you don't have `config.yaml` file then Spack will install softwraes in `$SPACK_ROOT/opt/spack/linux-arch-xxx/gcc-xxx` (platform, architecture and compiler names will be different).
 More detailed information about Spack configuration files is [here](http://spack.readthedocs.io/en/latest/configuration.html).

 The provided configurations in [spack-configs](https://github.com/pramodskumbhar/spack-configs) are for specific system that we are using.
 But how to create such configuratios?
-What if I am going to build software stack on completely new Power-X supercomputer?
+What if we want to build software stack on completely new Power-X supercomputer?

 In order to understand the complete workflow, we will go through step-by-step tutorial for OS X and Linux cluster platform.
 Once you are familiar with this workflow, you can use same workflow for any platform.